Report a food safety issue.

 What is Iwaspoisoned.com?

-Food poisoning is a common, yet distressing and sometimes life-threatening problem for millions of people in the U.S. and throughout the world.
-People infected with food-borne organisms may be symptom-free or may have symptoms ranging from mild intestinal discomfort to severe dehydration and bloody diarrhea.
+According to the World Health Organization, food poisoning is a common, yet distressing and sometimes life-threatening problem for millions of people in the U.S. and throughout the world.
+People impacted by food-borne illness may be symptom-free or may have symptoms ranging from mild intestinal discomfort to severe dehydration and bloody diarrhea.
 Many foodborne illnesses are acute, meaning they happen suddenly and last a short time, and many people recover on their own without treatment.

 If the poisoning is caused by a chemical agent (e.g. ammonia) the symptoms can begin within minutes.
 An example of this is the Laraway Elementary School incident in Illinois – with over 150 children sickened from ammonia contaminated chicken tenders in the school lunch.
 Details can be seen here.